 Amber Vittoria – Illustrator – My journey towards working for myself involved a lot of support, both emotionally and financially, from others.
 The ability to move home for a year after graduating college, to have my parents cover majority of my loans, and to have parents with patience as I figured out who I wanted to be as a creative, were crucial for me.
 I worked full-time as a designer and art director for 5-6 years while freelancing as an illustrator on nights and weekends, saved as much as I could, and built my freelance work up to a point where I could no longer do both without cutting into my time for sleep.
-With this all said, there is no wrong path to become a full-time artist; everyone’s backgrounds emotionally and financially are very different, and if you’re reading this and still a bit thrown on what to do, please feel free to email me, and I can try my best to listen and help.
+With this all said, there is no wrong path to become a full-time artist; everyone’s backgrounds emotionally and financially are very different, and if you’re reading this and still a bit thrown on what to do, please feel free to message me on Instagram, and I can try my best to listen and help.

 Jet Martinez – Artist – For me, it hasn’t been one large leap, but rather a series of small hops.
 Little skips.
 I worked in food service for about 15 years from high school, through college and art school.
 To this day, I don’t want to know what anyone is eating or going to eat.
 Over it.
 Eventually I tried and succeeded in getting a job with a mural company.
 I didn’t know there was such a thing as a “mural company”, but when I found out about some in my area I worked as a studio painter with a couple companies for about 5 years.
 I worked on wallpapers, murals and faux finishing for casinos, high end homes and the like.